Pseudovector: Behavior under addition, subtraction, scalar multiplication

 If the magnitude of v3 were to describe a measurable physical quantity, that would mean that the laws of physics would not appear the same if the universe was viewed in a mirror.
 In fact, this is exactly what happens in the weak interaction: Certain radioactive decays treat "left" and "right" differently, a phenomenon which can be traced to the summation of a polar vector with a pseudovector in the underlying theory.
 (See parity violation.)

-Behavior under cross products
+Behavior under cross products and curls

 For a rotation matrix R, either proper or improper, the following mathematical equation is always true: